 This earned us the leading slot in Google for that particular niche – which we kept for about 6 years.
 Seriously.
 It’s some of the best content I’ve ever produced.
 And look, we just cited it again!

-Don’t do anything stupid or unethical, of course, like directly copy a client’s idea or publish the article on your blog.
-But if you’ve spent a ton of time researching Egyptian hummingbirds today for a client, why not crank out a few unrelated bonus pieces for your own site while you’ve got all that free research in your head?
+Don’t do anything stupid or unethical, of course, like copy a client’s idea or publish the article on your blog.
+But if you’ve spent time researching Egyptian hummingbirds today for a client, why not crank out a few unrelated bonus pieces for your own site while you’ve got all that free research in your head?

 Step 3: Pursue Direct Orders

 One of the benefits of working for a content mill is that you don’t need to solicit your own clients.
-For those who are terrible at selling themselves, like me, this is a huge bonus.
+For those who hate cold calling, like me, this is a huge bonus.
 Doing this within a mill is different but can still be intimidating.
 After writing several jobs, you may notice that you are getting rated by the clients that you write for.
-Not all clients fill out the rating page, as it isn’t required, but many do.
-These can be helpful barometers of the quality of your work and a potential way to advance.
-It can also be a great way to find writing jobs that pay well.
+Not all clients fill out the rating page but many do.
+While this is often a source of helpful feedback, it opens the door to higher paying writing jobs.

 If you make it to this level, you likely have “leveled up” your writing and research skills to the point where you can pursue more advanced assignments.
 This could include going on staff as a blog writer or regular columnist.
 It could also include pursuing more advanced projects on another freelancing site.
 I’ve enclosed some links at the end for you to take a look at.
 Be sure to bookmark this page for future updates.